Raphael-Boichot/Game-Boy-camera-sniffer/README.md

 OR

-- Just drop the compile uf2 file to the board in mass storage media mode (Connect the Pico to USB port with the BOOTSEL button pushed and release).
+- Just drop the compiled uf2 file to the board in mass storage media mode (Connect the Pico to USB port with the BOOTSEL button pushed and release).

 **Hardware:**
 - an Arduino Pi Pico.
 [Fancy purple Chinese clones](https://fr.aliexpress.com/item/1005003928558306.html) are OK (this is still the genuine RP2040 chip) as long as you do not care that the pinout is completely baroque.